gguillotte/puppet-docs/source/puppet/4.9/hiera_config_yaml_3.md

 * Global configuration of deep hash merge behavior was a terrible idea.
 Hiera 5 has [better ways to configure it on a per-key basis.][merge]
 * hiera.yaml v5 can support v3 backends, but not vice-versa.

-You should upgrade your global hiera.yaml to [version 5][v5] when you get the chance.
+If you're using Hiera 5, upgrade your global hiera.yaml configuration file to [version 5][v5] as soon as possible.

+Note that newer versions of Hiera configuration files are not compatible with Hiera 3 and earlier.
+The deprecated `hiera` command-line interface works only when using configuration files from Hiera v3 or earlier.
+When using newer formats of hiera.yaml configuration files, use the `puppet lookup` command to query your hierarchy.

 ## Location